Skip to content

 The AHCY gene, or adenosylhomocysteinase, is responsible for breaking down homocysteine.
 It converts S-adenosylhomocysteine, a by-product of methylation, back into homocysteine, which can then be further processed or excreted.
 Dysfunction in AHCY can lead to elevated levels of homocysteine and S-adenosylhomocysteine, which can be toxic and lead to various metabolic disorders.

 Lastly, the COMT gene, catechol-O-methyltransferase, is involved in the breakdown of certain neurotransmitters, hormones, and drugs.
-The COMT enzyme adds a methyl group to catecholamines, which include neurotransmitters like dopamine, epinephrine, and norepinephrine.
+The COMT enzyme adds a methyl group to catecholamines, which include neurotransmitters.
 Variations in the COMT gene can affect the metabolism of these molecules, influencing mood, mental health, pain perception, and stress response.

 The interplay of these genes and their impact on methylation pathways can influence a plethora of bodily functions and is a testament to the complexity of our genetic architecture.
 It’s important to understand that while variations in these genes can predispose individuals to certain health conditions, they do not determine destiny.
 Lifestyle factors such as diet, environment, and stress levels can significantly impact the functioning of methylation pathways.